-The story behind Italy’s most famous fragrance, Borsari’s Violetta di Parma, is a romantic historical saga.
+The story behind Italy’s most famous fragrance, Borsari’s Violetta di Parma – A romantic historical saga

-In 1810, Marie Louise of Austria became Napoleon Bonaparte‘s second wife, and the Duchess of Parma.
-The marriage was a strategic political move on Napoleon’s part – Marie Louise was the daughter of the Austrian Emperor Francis II, and through the marriage Napoleon hoped to legitimize his own empire.
+In 1810, Marie Louise of Austria became Napoleon Bonaparte‘s second wife and the Duchess of Parma.
+The marriage was a strategic political move on Napoleon’s part.
+Marie Louise was the daughter of the Austrian Emperor Francis II.
+Through the marriage, Napoleon hoped to legitimize his own empire.

 But it was in vain – just four years later, Napoleon was forced to abdicate and go into exile on Elba.

 Marie Louise, with her son Francois, left Paris and returned to Vienna.
 Her family gave her the rulership of the Duchy of Parma in Italy, where she went to live in 1816.

 The perfume’s flagrance – made by a combination of everything that Marie Louise loved

 Marie Louise had a gentle, loving nature and soon became popular with her new subjects.

 She loved flowers, and in particular the shy wild violet, which seemed so like her in nature.
 She used the violet in her signature and often wrote letters in violet ink.

 Marie Louise had violets sent from Austria and planted them in the gardens of her new home.
 She did eventually find happiness again, with her grand chamberlain, the Count of Bombelles.